 You can apply for exchange studies during semester 3 or 4.

-- You can do a degree project at Deakin University, our partner university for the programme (exchange studies).
+- You can do a degree project at Deakin University, Australia, our partner university for the programme (exchange studies).

-To find out more about the opportunities, regulations and how to go about in relation to doing your Degree Project abroad, please contact the international coordinator or your programme director.
+To find out more about the opportunities, regulations and how to go about in relation to doing your degree project abroad, please contact the International Coordinator or your Programme Director.